Get insider access

 3. Best Mid-Range Outdoor TV

-If you want to save money, a mid-range TV like the Hisense U8/U8K is a great alternative.
-It's better than the Samsung QN90C/QN90CD QLED in many ways, as it gets brighter, is a bit more colorful, and has better contrast.
+If you want to save money, a mid-range TV like the Hisense U8/U8N is a great alternative.
+It's almost as bright as the Samsung QN90D/QN90DD QLED, and it's a bit more colorful and has better contrast.
 Its reflection handling is fantastic, so it has no issues with glare, even on a bright sunny day.
 Like most TVs on this list, you'll need to put it in a proper enclosure to protect it, as it doesn't have any weather protection features.
 Unfortunately, the Hisense has a much worse viewing angle than the Samsung, so the image looks washed out from the sides, meaning it isn't a good choice for wide seating areas.
-That's the trade-off for getting a cheaper model.

 While it supports eARC to connect a soundbar, its built-in speakers have a decent frequency response with minimal distortion, so you'll hear things well if you stick with the TV's internal speakers.
 It uses the Google TV interface, which has a ton of apps you can download, and the built-in Chromecast lets you cast content from your phone.